 Medical advice or an interpretation of clinical findings or test results in the medical evidence;

 Medical advice about conflicts in the medical evidence;

-Medical advice about specific testing, a medical opinion regarding multiple consultative examination (CE) findings, or medical advice on the type of CE that needs to be requested on remand;
+Medical advice about specific testing, medical advice regarding multiple consultative examination (CE) findings, or medical advice on the type of CE that needs to be requested on remand;